 - set – a series of repetitions

-- 6–12 repetitions of the exercise per set
+- 6–20 repetitions of each exercise per set

-- 1–4 sets of the exercise per session
+- 1–4 sets of each exercise per session

 A program should challenge your muscles without straining them, so that may also guide how many repetitions you do in a set to begin with.
-Once you become comfortable with a program, you can make it more demanding, but do this by small increases.
+Once you become comfortable with a program, you can make it more demanding, but do this by making small adjustments.